 In order to make the filing of campaign financial disclosure statements more efficient for both candidates and the Registry staff, the Registry has continued to work on development of an electronic filing system.
-The Registry had a study completed by Local Government Data Processing Corporation detailing the requirements of an electronic filing system.
-Based on this study, the Registry is currently working with the General Assembly on funding for an electronic filing system.
+The Registry is currently working with the General Assembly on a funding method for development of the electronic filing system.